 How to Get There

-• Keep in mind that some metro stops will be closed for the event.
+• Keep in mind that some metro stops will be closed for the event, usually close the finish line near the Champs-Élysées.
 Check the RATP app.

 • Even if you’re not planning to watch the Tour de France, it’s good to look at where the route is going because you might need to adjust your plans for the day.